Texas Children’s Global Health Network

 In addition to the provision and monitoring of antiretroviral therapy, services offered at the Romanian Clinical Center of Excellence include programs in:

-Since 2001, BIPAI’s Romanian Clinical Center of Excellence has provided HIV/AIDS care and treatment services to more than 500 HIV-infected and HIV-exposed children and young adults.
+Since 2001, the Romanian Clinical Center of Excellence has provided HIV/AIDS care and treatment services to more than 500 HIV-infected and HIV-exposed children and young adults.

 Currently, the range of services was expanded offering, under one roof, services such as medical, psychological and social assistance to approximately 980 patients of all ages.

-BIPAI Romania operates a clinical center of excellence (COE) in Constanta, three offices for rapid testing and counseling in Constanta and Tulcea, (the country’s first) and a protected housing complex for homeless youth.
+Baylor Black Sea Foundation, partner organization within Texas Children’s Global Health, operates a clinical center of excellence (COE) in Constanta, two offices for rapid testing and counseling in Constanta, and a protected housing complex.

 In the early 90’s children in Romania accounted for more than half of all European pediatric AIDS cases.
 Most Romanian children with AIDS were infected with HIV as a result of discarded medical practices of the past, including reuse of disposable needles and repeated transfusions of sick and premature infants with whole human blood.